-The Organization received approximately 15% of its total grants and contributions from three donors.
+The Organization received approximately 29% of its total grants and contributions, excluding in-kind support, from two donors.
 The concentration from the contributor does not make the Organization vulnerable to a risk of severe near-term impact because the Organization only spends money according to the amount received from the contributor and other revenue.